 Professor Hiroshi Nishiura

-Professor Nishiura is a Professor at the Graduate School of Medicine, Hokkaido University, Japan.
+Professor Nishiura is a Professor at the Kyoto University School of Public Health, Japan.
 He is cosmopolitan-minded, having worked for 10 years for different infectious disease modeling groups at Imperial College London, University of Tuebingen (Germany), University of Utrecht (The Netherlands) and the University of Hong Kong, before returning back to Japan in 2013.
 His research interests span the areas of statistical epidemiology of infectious diseases, epidemiological modeling and biomathematical formulation of the transmission dynamics of infectious diseases.
 He aims to answer policy-relevant questions by integrating various mathematical models with empirically observed data.
 A common thread in his research is an understanding of the epidemiological dynamics underlying empirically observed data.

 Annual Journal Metrics